 Generally, my husband reads with our kids in English, while I read in Mandarin Chinese.
-The amazingly detailed illustrations encourage observation and discussing biblical events bilingually.
+The amazingly detailed illustrations encourage observation and reflection about biblical events bilingually.

 The story of Noah’s Ark

-We have a versions of the Noah’s Ark story in various languages; this gives my children a chance compare illustrations, interpretations, and drawing styles.
+We have Noah’s Ark in various languages; this gives my children a chance to compare illustrations, interpretations, and drawing styles.

 Related: 讚美之泉 Stream of Praise Chinese Christian Music + Printable Lyrics